SRV332003/SRV332003/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px" height = "30px">, Sourav this side. </h1>

-- 🔭 *I’m currently sophomore at* <a href="https://jcboseust.ac.in">J.C.
+- 🔭 *I’m currently Pre-Final Year Student at* <a href="https://jcboseust.ac.in">J.C.
 Bose University of Science and Technology , YMCA, Faridabad</a>
-- 🌱 *I’m have learnt full stack web development.*
+- 🌱 *I’m have learnt full stack web development along with understanding of VCS and deployement.*
 - 👩‍💻 *A Python developer and devops enthusiast.*

 - 👯 *I’m looking to collaborate on open source projects (ping me at linkedin).*